 The 4Rs as the core functions were put forward, including: Recording, Rechecking, Reporting, and Reference.
-Important steps of the surgery were included in the development of objectives that integrates the patient's surgery schedule, detailed records of the surgery, records of the surgical care, surgical record sheet and report retrieval system and ensure the unified format allows the user to write on the same table and enables the viewer access to neat and uniformed report.
+The system architecture is as shown in Fig. 2.
+Important steps of the surgery were included in the development of objectives that integrates the patient's surgery schedule, detailed records of the surgery, records of the surgical care, surgical record sheet and report retrieval system and ensure the effective use of the people, things, and objects in the surgical procedures.